sieste/specs-verification-git/README.md

 ### Changelog

+* 2015-06-03: added functions to preprocess ensemble and observation data (e.g. transform from data.frame to matrix, handle NA's, etc)
 * 2014-10-28: implemented and documented `Corr` and `CorrDiff` routines, that calculate correlation of the ensemble mean, and difference between two correlation coefficients evaluated over the same observation, including confidence intervals and p values
 * 2014-10-15: added `reduce.bins` option to `Rankhist` function
 * 2014-10-13: implemented and documented `Detrend` function